kellysdev/movie-aws/README.md

 - Users can view their account information and their list of favorite movies from a Profile view.
 - Users can update their account information.
 - Users can upload a profile image.
+- Users can view images from the bucket their profile image is uploaded to.
 - Users can loggout of the app and deregister their accounts.

 ## Dependencies